Pasadena Financial Planner | 10 - Independent Investment Counselors and Financial Advisors

 Many industry-paid advisers are ethical and helpful.
 However, the reputations of ethical advisers are tainted by others who are just salespeople who masquerade as advisers.
 Furthermore, even industry paid advisors face a career-long struggle to be independent of financial industry influences.
 They must spend their careers balancing the best interests of their clients against the interests of the financial companies that employ them.
 They must weight continuously the best interests of their clients against their own personal financial interests, paychecks, and bonuses.

-Think about the continuing dilemma that an ethical person faces, when they are paid by the financial services industry and not their clients.
+When they are paid by the financial services industry and not by their clients, think about the continuing dilemma that even an ethical person faces.
 Training programs for industry compensated financial advisors and investment advisors focus on selling, selling, and more selling.
 These people are classified as “producers” by the industry, because that is what they do.
 They produce revenue and profits for their companies.
 These revenues and profits come from you.
 (See this article on our sister blog, The Skilled Investor’s Personal Finance Blog.
-It is entitled: “The Financial Services Industry is Still the Largest S&P 500 Sector - Even after the Collapse of its Stock Values.”)
+It is entitled: “The Financial Services Industry is Still the Largest S&P 500 Sector – Even after the Collapse of its Stock Values.”)

-Now, think about the not-so-ethical financial advisor who is paid by the industry and thinks first about his or her paycheck and bonus, before taking care of your personal financial interests.
+Now, think about the not-so-ethical financial adviser who is paid by the industry and thinks first about his or her paycheck and bonus, before taking care of your personal financial interests.
 You do not stand a chance.
-In the name of supposed “innovation” the financial industry has introduced so many new products and services that they greatly confuse the personal financial planning and management process.
-In and of itself, financial product innovation can be a good thing.
-However, large problems arise when this flood of new and expense financial products combines with not-so-ethical advisors and the marketing and sales culture of the financial services industry.

 US financial services industry regulation is minimal at best.
 When a loose regulatory environment is combined with not-so-ethical financial advisors and investment counselors, almost anything goes.
 Most financial consumers are confused and outgunned.
 If industry sales reps can push expensive, high compensation products into the “retail” financial consumer channel, they will.
 There is little to stop them from emptying the wallets of naive retail financial consumers and individual investors.